scaleway/terraform-provider-scaleway/docs/resources/function.md

 - `zip_file` - Location of the zip file to upload containing your function sources

-- `domain_name` - The native domain name of the function

 - `zip_hash` - The hash of your source zip file, changing it will re-apply function.
 Can be any string, changing it will just trigger state change.
 You can use any terraform hash function to trigger a change on your zip change (see examples)

 - `deploy` - Define if the function should be deployed, terraform will wait for function to be deployed.
 Function will get deployed if you change source zip